The air quality across many parts of Australia continues to be very poor as a result of the catastrophic fires ravaging the country.

 - Keep doors and windows shut, and if you are using air conditioning, set it to recycle the air rather than pulling new air in from outside.

-- Keep doors and windows shut when travelling in cars, switch your air conditioner to recycle so you are not drawing smoky particles into the cabin.
+- When travelling in cars, keep doors and windows shut switch your air conditioner to recycle so you are not drawing smoky particles into the cabin.

-- Use a pedestal fan in your child’s room to circulate the air – make sure the fan is not placed too close to the cot or bed.
+- Use a pedestal fan in a corner of your child’s room to circulate the air – Fans have been associated with a reduced risk of SIDS.
+Make sure the fan is not placed too close to the cot or bed.

 - Seek medical attention immediately if symptoms start to get worse.